mannansiddiqui/AWS-managed-EKS-cluster/README.md

 #### Description:

-- Setup an EKS cluster with a custom VPC.
+- Set up an EKS cluster with a custom VPC.
 - Create a NodeJS deployment and service in the EKS cluster.
 - Configure Persistent Volumes (PV) and Storage Class (SC).
-- Create ingress controller and access above created deployment using ingress and point it to the domain (application should be accessible through a browser)
+- Set up an ingress controller to manage inbound traffic and expose the deployment externally.
+Configure the ingress to point to a domain so that the application is accessible through a browser.
-- HPA & probs
+- HPA & Probs (In progress)
-- SSL certificate
+- SSL certificate (In progress)
-- Kustomization
+- Kustomization (In progress)
-- Jenkins declarative pipeline to deploy NodeJS app on K8s cluster
+- Jenkins declarative pipeline to deploy NodeJS app on K8s cluster (In progress)
-- Use database and connect it with frontend
+- Use the database and connect it with frontend (In progress)
-- Configure monitoring using prometheus and grafana
+- Configure monitoring using Prometheus and grafana (In progress)

-#### Step-1: Setup an EKS cluster with a custom VPC.
+#### Step-1: Set up an EKS cluster with a custom VPC.

-To setup EKS cluster we have followed [this](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html) AWS official documentation.
+To set up the EKS cluster we have followed [this](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html) AWS official documentation.

 Firstly, Log in to the AWS management console.